A specialist council of the Alberta Teacher's Association

 Secretary

-Aurielie Smith
+Aurelie Smith

-With over 15 years of teaching experience in elementary schools, Aurelie demonstrates a profound dedication to the field of education.
-She loves to teach and learn.
-Aurelie began her career teaching in Montreal, Quebec.
-She then continued in Fort McMurray where she successfully taught French Immersion, assumed a divisional role as APPLE school facilitator, and currently serves as a Classroom Support Teacher in an administrative capacity.
-She is enthusiastic and passionate about teaching, leading and learning.
+With over 16 years of experience in elementary education, Aurelie Smith exemplifies a deep commitment to teaching, learning, and leadership.
+Her career began in Montreal, Quebec, where she cultivated a love for guiding young learners.
+She later continued her journey in Fort McMurray, where she successfully taught French Immersion, served as a divisional APPLE Schools Facilitator, and worked as a Classroom Support Teacher in an administrative capacity.

 Communications